-The Early Start Denver Model is a play-based behavioural therapy.
+The Early Start Denver Model is a play-based approach.

-The Early Start Denver Model (ESDM) targets a wide range of developmental skills for children under the age of five with, or suspected to have, autism.
+The Early Start Denver Model (ESDM) targets a wide range of developmental skills for children under the age of five who are, or are suspected to be, autistic.

-Through fun, naturalistic interactions with parents, caregivers, and therapists—and using behavioural principles—the ESDM aims to accelerate child learning and skill development.
+Through fun, naturalistic interactions with parents, caregivers, and therapists, the ESDM aims to accelerate child learning and skill development.

 Learning through the everyday

 Learning is embedded into naturally occurring daily routines, allowing parents and caregivers to take what they learn in therapy into everyday situations.